 The InVEST Seasonal Water Yield (SWY) model aims to provide guidance regarding the contribution of land parcels to the generation of both baseflow and quick flow.
 The model computes spatial indices that quantify the relative contribution of a pixel to the generation of both baseflow and quick flow.
 Quick flow (QF) is calculated with a Curve Number-based approach, assuming an exponential distribution of daily precipitation depths on days with rain.
 The local recharge, or potential contribution to baseflow, of a pixel is computed from the local water balance, where actual evapotranspiration is determined from potential evapotranspiration and a crop factor.
 The total baseflow is the average of the contributing local recharges (negative or positive) in the catchment, and attribution of baseflow to an individual pixel is based on the relative contribution of that pixel to the local recharge.
-The baseflow index represents the actual contribution of a pixel to baseflow (i.e. water that reaches the stream).
-If the pixel contributed to groundwater recharge, then B is a function of the amount of flow leaving the pixel and of the relative contribution to recharge of this pixel.
-For a parcel that is not adjacent to the stream channel, the cumulative baseflow, Bsum,i, is proportional to the cumulative baseflow leaving the adjacent downgradient parcel (Figure 6).
+The baseflow index B represents the actual contribution of a pixel to baseflow (i.e., water that reaches the stream).
+If the pixel contributed to groundwater recharge of this pixel.
+For a parcel that is not adjacent to the stream channel, the cumulative baseflow, B{sum,i}, is proportional to the cumulative baseflow leaving the adjacent downgradient parcel (Figure 7).